PGA Championship 2026 Betting Odds: Favorites, Sleepers & Value Picks for Aronimink

 Collin Morikawa (+1000)

 Why he's a value pick: The best iron player in the world.
-Valhalla's small, protected greens reward precision, and no one is more precise than Morikawa.
+Aronimink's small, protected greens reward precision, and no one is more precise than Morikawa.
 He won the 2020 PGA Championship at age 23, proving he can handle the big stage.
-His weakness (driving distance) is less of a liability on Valhalla's wide fairways.
+Aronimink's tree-lined fairways actually suit his accurate driving style better than a bomber's course would.

 Recommendation: Strong pool pick and betting value at +1000.
 If the course plays firm and fast, his accuracy will shine.